Priyanka12joshi/Object-tracking-/README.md

-# 🎯 Object Detection vs. Object Tracking in Computer Vision
+# 🎯 Object Tracking in Computer Vision

 A comparative project demonstrating the core differences between **Object Detection** and **Object Tracking** using real-time video inputs and deep learning models such as YOLOv8 and DeepSORT.
 This repo is ideal for learning, benchmarking, and visualizing both techniques side-by-side.